Kelton House Museum & Garden 586 E. Town St. Columbus, OH 43215 Work614-464-2022 Visit Web Site

 In 1864, Sophia Kelton, Fernando's wife, found 10-year old Martha Hartway hiding in the shrubbery alongside the home.
 The Keltons accepted the little girl into their home, where she was raised and educated by the Kelton family.

-You can tour the Kelton House on Sundays from 1-4 p.m. with a costumed docent.
-Audio tours are available Monday-Friday from 10 a.m. to 4 p.m. (no appointment necessary).
+You can tour Kelton House on Sundays from 1-4 p.m. with a costumed docent.
+Audio tours are available Monday-Friday from 10 a.m.-4 p.m. and Saturday, 1-4 p.m. (no appointment necessary).
 Group tours are available by appointment.

 The Kelton House was restored and is maintained by the Junior League of Columbus.

 Experience living history at the Kelton House, a restored Underground Railroad stop filled with original furnishings.

 Enjoy tea and experience living history at the Kelton House, a restored Underground Railroad stop filled with original furnishings.

 History buffs rejoice: Columbus' rich history hotspots include museums, government buildings, Civil War points of interest, and more!